tomasliubinas/LtUpvoteBundle/README.md

 # LTUpvoteBundle
-Provides thumbsup and thumbsdown functionality for Symfony project
+Provides thumbs up and down functionality for Symfony project